 A breeze ruffled her fur as she watched the sun sink below the horizon behind her.
 Her tail flicked once in concern as she sniffed the air.
 Something was following her.

-She wandered for another hour as the sky went from dusk to dark.
+She wandered for a while as the sky dimmed, keeping an ear to the noises behind her.
 A full moon loomed overhead, casting a cold bright light onto the path she couldn’t make sense of.
 I know I came this was before.
 Why can’t I find my way back down this mountain?
 For now she was truly on the big, gray mountain that jutted up from the ground like a fortress for the gods.

 A low growl woke her from her contemplation.
 “Where are you going, small one?”